meta-llama/llama/FAQ.md

 **Q: What GPU can I use to run the code in this repository?**

 A: The code in this repository only supports NVIDIA GPUs.
+While hardware requirements vary based on latency, throughput and cost constraints, good performance was observed when the models were split across multiple GPUs with tensor parallelism in a machine with NVIDIA A100s or H100s.
+But other types of GPUs like A10G, T4, L4, or even commodity hardware can also be used to deploy these models (e.g. https://github.com/ggerganov/llama.cpp).